YaleSTC/yalestc.github.io/resources.md

 ### Supplementary
 * [Use the Index, Luke!
-(SQL Tuning and Indexing)](http://use-the-index-luke.com) - An in-depth guide to how indexes work in SQL DBs, more of an advanced topic, but it's really interesting.
+(SQL Tuning and Indexing)](http://use-the-index-luke.com) - This is an in-depth guide to how indexes work in SQL DBs, more of an advanced topic, but it's really interesting.

 ## Git